Export Control

 - U.S. Department of Agriculture (USDA)

-- U.S. Department of Energy, National Nuclear Security Administration (NNSA)
+- U.S. Department of Energy (DOE), National Nuclear Security Administration (NNSA)

 - U.S. Department of the Interior, U.S. Fish & Wildlife Service